 For years, Charles County has been considered a conservation jurisdiction for plaintiffs.
 Accordingly, many Baltimore and Washington D.C. lawyer put Charles County in the same box as the rural Maryland counties in western and southern Maryland.
-But that old school view does not really comport with 2014.
-Today, Charles County is actually a very good place to take a wrongful death or injury case to trial.
+But that old school view does not comport with 2015.
+Today, Charles County is a very good place to take a wrongful death or injury case to trial.

 The court, that sits in LaPlata, has four sitting judges, the Honorable Robert Nalley, the Honorable Steven Chappelle, the Honorable Christopher Henderson, and the Honorable Amy Bragunier.
-The case management system runs quite effectively and cases typically go to trial in less than 18 months.
-Cases are rarely not heard on the assigned trial date and the court is one of the few that actually budgets for courtrooms to stay open past 5:00 p.m. if necessary for the case to conclude or the day's proceedings to end.Charles County Settlements and Verdicts
+The case management system runs quite effectively, and cases typically go to trial in less than 18 months.
+Cases are rarely not heard on the assigned trial date, and the courty is one of the few that budgets for courtrooms to stay open past 5:00 p.m. if necessary for the case to conclude or the day's proceedings to end.Charles County Settlements and Verdicts

 Here are a few unrepresentative sample verdicts in Charles County.
 Why unrepresentative?
 Because we have not picked these verdicts at random.
 There are a lot of defense verdicts and other unfavorable plaintiffs' verdicts we looked past in compiling this list.

 Verdicts and settlements are a great weapon in determining the value of similar claims.
 But they are just one weapon of many.
-The reality is that past results in a case that is seemingly similar is hardly a guarantee of a future outcome.
+The reality is that past results in case that are seemingly similar is hardly a guarantee of a future outcome.

 - 2012: $108,000 Car Crash Verdict.
 Plaintiff is driving and slows to make a left-hand turn when another vehicle attempts to pass on the left.
-The two vehicles collide, and the driver of the vehicle who attempted to pass drives an additional fifty yards, exits the vehicle, and flees the scene.
+The two cars collide, and the driver of the vehicle who tried to pass drives an additional fifty yards, exits the vehicle and flees the scene.
 The owner of the abandoned vehicle is determined, and Plaintiff files suit against the Defendant owner and claims he was driving at the time of the collision.
 Defendant owner denies driving at the time of the crash and alleges the vehicle had been stolen or was being repossessed.
 Plaintiff claims permanent injuries as a result of the collision, including cervical disc herniations and TMJ, and was assigned a 19% total body impairment.
 Plaintiff files suit against the Defendant owner, insured by State Farm, as well as her uninsured carrier, Safeco Insurance Company.
-A jury determines Defendant owner is liable in the amount of $108,000, even though he was not driving at the time of the crash.
+A jury determines Defendant owner is liable for $108,000, even though he was not driving at the time of the crash.

 Our accident lawyers handle a substantial and growing number of our personal injury cases auto accident and medical malpractice cases in Charles County.
 If you have been injured, call our lawyers at 800-553-8082 or get a free online consultation.Other Jurisdictions